caramelomartins/website/content/essays/2021/02/using-require-and-check-in-kotlin.md

 println(getIndices(3)) // [1, 2, 3]
 ```

 In this example, if we try to call `getIndices` with an index lower than 0, it will throw an `IllegalArgumentException`.
-Using this functions is important in order to validate arguments that are passed to functions in a idiomatic way.
-Since validating arguments is considered a _best practice_, even if the arguments are thoroughly documented, to produce clean, maintainable and secure code, using these functions can help us do that.
+Using this functions is important to validate arguments that are passed to functions in an idiomatic way.
+Since validating arguments is considered a _best practice_, even if the arguments are thoroughly documented - to produce clean, maintainable and secure code - using these functions can help us do that.

 ## `check`